bm13563/Reach.js/README.md

 Yeah yeah.
 Imo class-based components aren't really that bad.
 Sure there's a bit more boilerplate and sure ```this``` can be confusing, but it is what it is

 Shameless plug - you might have noticed the absense of ```this``` in the above snippet, which is apparently a good thing.
-Thanks to some janky binding, you can choose to abstain from the use of ```this```, especially if it makes you more feel like you can run faster or sing like Chaka Khan
+Thanks to some janky binding, you can choose to abstain from the use of ```this```, especially if it makes you feel like you can run faster or sing like Chaka Khan

 ## So why is it better than anything else out there?